How to Use Google Trends in Your Content Strategy

 • Save

 You can use this data for creating targeted content for your site and blog.
-Thus, you may create useful content on the topic “Top characteristics of snow boots that you should know before purchase.”
+Thus, you may create useful content on the topic “Top characteristics of snow boots that you should know before purchase and data consolidation.”

 Another good idea is to use those search terms for highly-targeted PPC campaigns for your local store.
 Stop wasting money targeting the entire US region.
 Create Ads only for states or even cities where most of your potential customers live.
 You may also create landing pages targeted exclusively at residents of a particular region or city.